What Are Synthetic Drugs & New Psychoactive Substances?

 New psychoactive substances (NPS) are a range of drugs that have been designed to mimic established illicit drugs, such as cannabis, cocaine, ecstasy and LSD.

 A psychoactive substance means any substance that, when consumed by a person, has the capacity to induce a psychoactive effect on the person.

 Where do new psychoactive substances come from?

-Until the recent change in law prohibiting new psychoactive substances in Western Australia, manufacturers of these drugs regularly developed new chemicals to replace those that were banned.
+Until the change in the law in 2015 which prohibits new psychoactive substances in Western Australia, manufacturers of these drugs regularly developed new chemicals to replace those that were banned.

 How are new psychoactive substances used?

 New psychoactive substances can come in a range of forms, including: tablet, liquid, powder, crystals, capsules or on blotter tab.
 They can be swallowed, smoked, injected or snorted.

 The National Drug Strategy Household Survey 2016 reported that 0.5% of Western Australians aged 14 years and older had used new psychoactive substances in the previous 12 months.

 Little is currently known about the short and long term effects of new psychoactive substances.